 | Mines | 2 years |

-Assessment Units (Blocks/Mandals/Taluks/Firkas) are categorized based on the latest groundwater resources assessment completed jointly by CGWB and State groundwater organizations.
+Assessment Units (Blocks/Mandals/Taluks/Firkas) are categorized based on the latest groundwater resources assessment by CGWB and State groundwater organizations.
 The 2026 categorization reflects updated data through March 2025.

 Four assessment unit categories in 2026:

-For updated 2026 assessment unit categorization, Click Here
+For updated 2026 assessment unit categorization, check your area's CGWA groundwater assessment category.

 Groundwater abstraction charges are fees payable for groundwater extraction when applying for CGWA NOC.
 The 2026 rates are calculated based on extraction quantum and assessment unit category.

-Entities that have installed functional artificial recharge structures in compliance with NOC conditions remain eligible for 50% rebate in groundwater abstraction/restoration charges, subject to annual performance verification and certification.
+Entities with functional artificial recharge structures in compliance with NOC conditions remain eligible for a 50% rebate in groundwater abstraction/restoration charges, subject to annual performance verification.

-For updated 2026 abstraction charge calculator, Click Here
+For the updated 2026 abstraction charge calculator, calculate your CGWA groundwater abstraction charges for 2026.

-Bhoojal Survey provides complete compliance support services under 2026 CGWA guidelines, ensuring timely reporting and regulatory adherence.
+Bhoojal Survey provides complete CGWA NOC compliance support services under 2026 guidelines, ensuring timely reporting and regulatory adherence.

-NOC renewal is subject to complete compliance with all conditions specified in the original certificate.
+NOC from CGWA renewal is subject to complete compliance with all conditions specified in the original certificate.
 The 2026 renewal process includes:

 CGWA NOC Renewal Certificate 2026

-Renewed NOC validity periods in 2026 follow the same framework as fresh NOCs:
+Renewed CGWA NOC validity periods in 2026 follow the same framework as fresh NOCs:

 | Category | Use | Renewal Term (2026) |